delph-in/pydelphin/docs/api/delphin.codecs.edspenman.rst

    Complementary Functions
    -----------------------

-   .. autofunction:: from_dict
+   .. autofunction:: from_triples
-   .. autofunction:: to_dict
+   .. autofunction:: to_triples